-Which is now more important than ever as our climate change goals are not being met and were weak to begin with and as our seas are on target to have more plastic then fish in them in the next 30 years.
-We are looking at experiencing real climate disaster in the coming decades unless we can mobilize in an extraordinary way, something humans are completely capable of when the time calls.
+Which is now more important than ever as our climate change goals are not being met and were weak, to begin with, and as our seas are on target to have more plastic than fish in them in the next 30 years.
+We are looking at experiencing real climate disasters in the coming decades unless we can mobilize in an extraordinary way, something humans are completely capable of when the time calls.
 Well, the time is now, we have reached a crisis point and must mobilize the way we did for World War II if we hope to slow this monster down.

 As reported by the Climate Action Network Europe, Ireland is the second to worst in the EU on taking meaningful climate change action, meeting the Paris Agreement at only 21%.
 Ireland is also Europe’s top producer of plastic waste, according to a 2015 census.
 As a relatively sparsely populated country with stunning beauty, it could seem like it might almost get away with it.